Azure/Spark-Operationalization-On-Azure/README.md

 To run the batch scenario on the DSVM, from the azureml folder, change to the batch folder and open the batchwebservices.ipynb notebook.
 Follow the provided instructions to train, save, and deploy a model as a local web service.

+## Updating the DSVM environment

+To update the Azure ML CLI to the latest release, run the following comnand on the the DSVM.

+	 sudo /anaconda/envs/py35/bin/pip install azuremlcli --upgrade